francois/scout_inventory/README.md

     - Displays any notes associated with each rental
 * User reserves Product for Event
-    - Actual dates for reservation are -1 .. +1, meaning if the event is from Thu to Sat, the actual reservation will be Wed to Sun
+    - Actual dates for reservation are -1 .. +1, meaning if the event is from Thu to Sat, the products will be flagged busy from Wed to Sun
 * User sends reservation request
     - The reservation request is sent to one or more people
     - The reservation request email has a link to see the list of products